Leading Edge Model D: Reception

+Leading Edge said that it had by March 1986 shipped tens of thousands of Model D computers.

 PC Magazine in October 1985 named the Model D the Editor's Choice, "clear winner" among six tested inexpensive computers.
 The review noted its many included hardware features, concluding that it "may represent the next generation of personal computing: about as compact as full IBM hardware compatibility allows, full featured, quite well made, and alluringly priced".
 The Model D received 4 out of 5 stars from InfoWorld in December 1985.
 The magazine praised the computer's value, and stated that setting it up "takes less than 20 minutes, even if you know nothing about computers and take your time".
 InfoWorld earlier gave the bundled Leading Edge Word Processor a very good review, and now reported that the Model D was even compatible with IBM diagnostic software, unlike the Compaq Portable and others.
 The magazine concluded "We recommend it highly, especially to the budget-conscious beginner".
+Los Angeles Times that month said that Model D was superior to the earlier Model M, and approved of one price including everything necessary.
+Citing compatibility issues, the newspaper advised buyers to "run [software] in the dealer showroom before you buy".

-The New York Times in January 1986 described the Model D as "as fully I.B.M.
+The New York Times in July 1985 said that "the quality ... seems good, and the price is right", approving of its compact size and keyboard.
+Of 20 tested programs, only Cornerstone was incompatible.
+The newspaper in January 1986 described the Model D as "as fully I.B.M.
 PC-compatible as one can get without hearing from I.B.M.'s lawyers", citing its superior-to-IBM keyboard, bundled word processor, and low price.
-A positive October 1986 review in Popular Mechanics also cited its low price and keyboard.
+The Chicago Tribune in March 1986 praised the Model D and a Kaypro as "the two best computer buys today".
+Popular Mechanics in October 1986 cited the Model D's low price and keyboard.
 The Model D received good reviews in other computer magazines and Consumer Reports magazine.